Optimal Auction Design with Contingent Payments and Costly Verification: Solving for an optimal mechanism

+In \cref{fig:roy}, the type-$\th_i''$ payment curve crosses the type-$\th_i'$ payment curve from above.
+That is, the higher type makes higher payments at low income realizations and lower payments at high income realizations.
+This crossing property is quite general; it follows from dominant-strategy incentive compatibility, as we show in the proof of \cref{MAINTHEOREM}.
+Agent $i$'s realized utility is the difference between $\pi_i$ (shown as the 45-degree line) and the payment curve.
+For both types $\th_i'$ and $\th_i''$, the realized utility is negative for some low income realizations and positive for some high income realizations.
+Individual rationality ensures that for each type, the expected difference between $\pi_i$ and the payment curve is nonnegative, where the expectation is with respect to the income distribution for that type.

-First, each payment function resembles a debt contract.
-The slope before the cap is $\phi_i$, rather than $1$, because we impose generalized double-monotonicity (Condition~\ref{L:punishment_constraint}).
+\cref{fig:roy} highlights that each equilibrium payment resembles a debt contract.
+The slope before the cap is $\phi_i$ because generalized double monotonicity (Condition~\ref{L:punishment_constraint}) binds.
+In a debt contract, the corresponding slope is $1$ because the standard double-monotonicity constraint binds.
 The flat section beyond the cap, like that in a debt contract, saves on auditing costs.
 Our model shows that the intuition from the static, single-agent model of \cite{townsend1979optimal} extends to a richer setting with sequential screening.
-By contrast, in the optimal security-bid auction in \cite{demarzo2005bidding}, the equilibrium payments are call options, which are flat up to a threshold, and then increasing with slope $1$.
+By contrast, in the optimal security-bid auction in \cite{demarzo2005bidding}, the equilibrium payments are call options, which are flat up to a threshold, and then increasing with slope $1$; for a more detailed comparison with their results, see \cref{sec:comparison}.

-Second, the low-report payment function crosses the high-report payment function from below; this follows from dominant-strategy incentive compatibility, as we show in the proof of \cref{MAINTHEOREM}.
-Consider the income threshold at which the payment functions cross.
-If the realized income is below this threshold, then the lower report results in a lower payment.
-If the realized income is above this threshold, then the higher report results in a lower payment.
-Therefore, the higher report is optimal if the agent is sufficiently optimistic about his future income from the asset, consistent with incentive compatibility.

-\begin{rem}[Alternative implementations and on-path penalties] In our optimal mechanism, the winner of the asset never pays any penalties in equilibrium.
-This property is specific to our particular implementation.
-Payments can be shifted from transfers to royalties and from royalties to penalties, without changing expected utilities.
-In particular, there is an alternative implementation in which the equilibrium penalty is always positive. \end{rem}